2023 Best Liberal Arts & Humanities Schools in Louisiana

 On average, liberal arts / sciences and humanities graduates from Delgado Community College take out $24,289 in student loans while working on their degree.

 You’ll join some of the best and brightest minds around you if you attend Tulane University of Louisiana.
 The school came in at #5 on this year’s Best Liberal Arts & Humanities Schools in Louisiana list.
-Located in the large city of New Orleans, Tulane is a private not-for-profit college with a fairly large student population.
+Located in the large city of New Orleans, Tulane is a private not-for-profit college with a large student population.

-Louisiana State University - Shreveport came in at #6 in this year’s edition of the Best Liberal Arts & Humanities Schools in Louisiana ranking.
+Louisiana State University - Shreveport did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #6 on the list.
 Louisiana State University - Shreveport is a moderately-sized public school located in the medium-sized city of Shreveport.

 The average amount in student loans that liberal arts / sciences and humanities majors at Louisiana State University - Shreveport take out is $31,000.